 0308.03M-02 ENTRY CONDITIONS

 As an alternative to existing quantitative SDP tools, IMC 0609 Appendix M was developed to determine the safety significance of inspection findings that are difficult to estimate using available quantitative risk tools and methods.
-This difficulty may arise in exceptional situations and circumstances where the unique complexities of an inspection finding may challenge decision makers in an objective and reliable risk-informed decision in efficient manner.
+This difficulty may arise in exceptional situations and circumstances where the unique complexities of an inspection finding may challenge decision makers in achieving an objective and reliable risk-informed decision in an efficient manner.
 These situations and circumstances are the Entry Conditions for which IMC 0609 Appendix M should be used.
 The basis for each Entry Condition is discussed below.

 Entry Condition 2.a – As specifically directed by other SDP appendices

-Other SDP appendices have specific instances when NRC staff are directed to use IMC 0609 Appendix M. These cases have been evaluated such that the use of Appendix M is appropriate to support the significance assessment of the inspection finding for a proper risk-informed decision making outcome.
+Other SDP appendices have specific instances when NRC staff are directed to use IMC 0609 Appendix M. These cases have previously been evaluated such that the use of Appendix M is appropriate to support the significance assessment of the inspection finding for a proper risk-informed decision making outcome.
 As such, the use of this entry condition does not require the approval of the Significance and Enforcement Review Panel (SERP), i.e., a Planning SERP.

 Entry Condition 2.b – When the cognizant NRC staff determine that no other SDP appendix is compatible for use with the specific circumstances associated with the inspection finding and the associated degraded condition (e.g., readily-available information is insufficient to support a reliable and efficient evaluation), subject to confirmation by a planning Significance and Enforcement Review Panel (SERP)

 This entry condition is to be applicable only under circumstances when the available quantitative SDP tools are not adequate to provide a preliminary significance determination in a reliable and efficient manner or the inspection finding is not amenable to quantitative assessments for risk-informed decision making.
-In these situations, NRC staff may need to develop a new SDP tool to address the specific type of inspection findings if become more frequent.
+In these situations, NRC staff may need to develop a new SDP tool to address the specific type of inspection findings if they become more frequent.
 As a result, IMC 0609 Appendix M is the appropriate and efficient tool to use for making risk-informed decisions on these inspection findings.

 0308.03M-03 BACKGROUND